SAMS0N1TE/ZeroMesh/README.md

 ZeroMesh is a serial interface for the Flipper Zero designed to communicate with Meshtastic nodes.
 It provides a direct link to a node via UART to monitor network status, manage a node roster, and send or receive messages.

+Power Warning

+Do not power a node from USB, battery, or any external supply while it is connected to the Flipper Zero 5V pin.

+The 5V pin is an output.
+Multiple power sources on the same rail will back-feed and can damage the Flipper, the node’s regulator, or the USB port.

+Use only one power source at a time.
+Disconnect the Flipper 5V before connecting USB or any other supply.

 ## Features

 * **Roster Management**: Tracks discovered nodes, including Signal-to-Noise Ratio (SNR), Received Signal Strength Indicator (RSSI), and telemetry data like battery percentage and voltage.